Richard Umbers

 Richard James Umbers (born 17 March 1971) is an Australian Catholic bishop.
-He is currently an auxiliary bishop of the Archdiocese of Sydney and the youngest Latin Catholic bishop in Australia.
-He is also the first priest of Opus Dei to be appointed a bishop in Australia.
+He is currently an auxiliary bishop of the Archdiocese of Sydney and is the first priest of Opus Dei to be appointed a bishop in Australia.

 Early life

 Umbers was born in Ōtāhuhu, New Zealand, on 17 March 1971 to Declan (1927–2013) and Mary (1933–2019) Umbers.
 He is the youngest of five children and the brother of Anthony, Andrew, Gregory and Margaret.
 He was raised in Papatoetoe.
 He originally studied management at the University of Waikato in 1989 but transferred to the University of Sydney in 1992 to receive more intense formation at a centre of Opus Dei in Chatswood, New South Wales.
 He graduated with a Bachelor of Economics from the University of Sydney and a Masters of Management from the University of Waikato, New Zealand.

 Priesthood

 Umbers entered the Roman College of the Holy Cross, the international seminary of Opus Dei seminary in Rome, in 1996 and studied at Pontifical University of the Holy Cross, Rome, achieving a Bachelor of Theology degree in 1999.

 Between 1999 and 2002, Umbers studied at the University of Navarre, Spain, where he received a Doctor of Philosophy degree.
 On 14 February 2002 he was ordained a deacon and was subsequently ordained a priest by Bishop Javier Echevarría, a prelate of Opus Dei, on 1 September 2002 at the Marian shrine of Torreciudad, Spain.

 Umbers has been based in Sydney since 2003, and has been chaplain of several educational institutions including Warrane College (2003–04; 2012–16) and Creston College (2012–16), residential colleges affiliated with the University of New South Wales, and Redfield College (2005–11), a school of the Parents for Education foundation.
 He has been a lecturer for the Centre for Faith, Ethics and Society at the University of Notre Dame Australia.